 What is the Emerge program?

-Are you a young adult in Chicago who is homeless and in need of stable housing?
+Are you or do you know a young adult in Chicago who is experiencing homeless and in need of stable housing?

-Kids Above All’s Emerge program accepts new clients on a rolling basis.
-The City of Chicago, however, requires youth who are in need of housing to complete an online assessment prior to placement in a program.
+Kids Above All’s Emerge program in Chicago accepts new clients on a rolling basis.
+The City of Chicago, however, requires youth in need of housing to complete an online assessment prior to placement in a program.
 Once the assessment is finished, you may be eligible for assistance.